What is the fiscal year?

 Definition of the fiscal year

 The fiscal year in the UK runs from 6th April one year to 5th April the following year.
-It's also known as the 'tax year'.
+It's also known as the 'tax year' or the 'financial year'.

-A particular fiscal year is often referred to by the numbers of the calendar years it covers, for example, the fiscal year that starts on 6th April 2013 and runs to 5th April 2014 would be called the fiscal or tax year '2013/14'.
+A particular fiscal year is often referred to by the numbers of the calendar years it covers, for example, the fiscal year that started on 6th April 2023 and runs to 5th April 2024 would be called the fiscal or tax year '2023/24'.

 Frequently Asked Questions